Foundation Past Master

 Helen then studied at the South Bank University to qualify as a Health Visitor and has worked as such (both generic and specialist) in several Community Trusts in London whilst completing a degree in Professional Practice (Nursing) at Greenwich University.

-Helen is a Freedom to Speak Up Guardian for Lewisham and Greenwich NHS Trust.
+Helen became a Freedom To Speak Up Guardian for Lewisham and Greenwich NHS Trust until June 2020.

-Helen is a Founder Warden, Past Master of The Guild of Nurses and a trustee of The Company of Nurses Charitable Trust.
+Helen is a Founder Warden, Past Master of The Company of Nurses and a Trustee of The Company of Nurses Charitable Trust.

 Liz trained at St Bartholomew’s Hospital School of Nursing and subsequently worked at the Royal London Hospital in Whitechapel as a Relief Sister.
 Having completed the post-graduate course in Urological and Renal Nursing at St Peter’s Hospitals in Covent Garden, she became a Clinical Teacher at the School of Nursing.